PyTAPAS/TAPAS/docs/getting_started/concept.rst

 Concept
 =======

 *TAPAS* (Transient Absorption Processing and Analysis Software) is implemented entirely in **Python** with a **PyQt** front-end, providing a native look-and-feel on every major platform.
 Pre-built application bundles are distributed for Windows, macOS and Linux; users can launch the graphical interface immediately.
 No Python interpreter, package manager or command-line setup is required.
 Despite this convenience, the bundled directory keeps all source files readable.
 Advanced users may open a module, modify a kinetic model or plotting routine, and simply restart the programme to apply their changes.
-A detailed map of the code base showing where each layer (data I/O, preprocessing, fitting, visualisation) resides and what responsibility it carries—is given later in the :ref:`software-architecture` section.
+A detailed map of the code base showing where each layer (data I/O, preprocessing, fitting, visualisation) resides and what responsibility it carries—is given later in the :ref:`software_architecture` section.

 User-interface overview
 -----------------------